 While the pandemic resulted in some environmental gains and lower greenhouse gas emissions, it has also resulted in increased use of single-use plastics.
 We totally get the hygiene concerns, but we must realise that we're running out of time to save our precious planet.

-Here is our suggestion for small lifestyle changes that'll have a long-lasting impact on addressing the climate crisis and set you on a path to zero-waste living.
+Here is our quick guide to sustainable new year's resolutions aka small lifestyle changes that'll have a long-lasting impact on addressing the climate crisis and set you on a path to zero-waste living.

 1. Buy less-plastic produce

 Commit to buying plastic-free veggies from your local farmers market or subscribe to an online package-free fruit and veg box delivery.
 You'll soon realise how easy it is.
 We can promise you it will motivate you to buy less plastic-packaged items regularly.

 Greenpeace estimates that leading UK supermarkets produce more than 1.2 billion plastic bags for fruits and vegetables.
 Hardly any get recycled.
 Most end up polluting our soil, oceans and eventually contaminate the very vegetables we purchase with microplastics.
 Talk about going full circle.
 A small change of buying produce at your local farmers market can reduce that impact drastically and in many cases, save you money.

 In the UK, you can drink tap water.
 Thankfully, water refill stations are also popping up everywhere.
 Using a reusable water bottle is the simplest way to reduce your plastic footprint.

 You might think that this is an obvious one, but the UK is still buying approximately 38.5 million plastic bottles a day.
 Less than half of those get recycled.
 Switching to reusable water bottles will save money, the planet and keep you hydrated.

 3. Adopt simple zero-waste swaps